-The semester project is a creative exercise where students are expected to take what they have learned about Python (both in and out of the classroom) and create a polished application solving a real problem.
+The semester project is a creative exercise where students are expected to take what they have learned about Information Management, Secure Computing, Parallel Computing, and Distributed Computing (both in and out of the classroom) and create a polished Python application solving a real problem.
 Programming in Python involves not only understanding the syntactic rules and constructs of the language, but also the ability to research the libraries that are needed for a task, as well as organizing the code well.
 The Python API is very large and has many pre-built features.
-After this project, you will have some experience looking into existing Python libraries and designing a small application.
+After this project, you will have some experience looking into existing Python libraries and designing a small application in the areas in focus for this course.